• Skip to main content

 One VERY Inexpensive Vacation

-My son is turning 18 soon and presently he keeps changing his mind on what he wants to do, but if he is not around next summer, I want to make memories with him now.
-So we decided to do ONE summer vacation as frugal as possible.
-What we did was borrow Grandpa's truck so we could all get there (it's less than two hours away), rent a timeshare, which we have done in the past.
-We were able to stay in a 3 bedroom, 2 bath suite that included 10 water park wristbands daily.
+Because my oldest child is now 25, I know how fast kids grow up.
+I want to make memories with them now.
+So we try to do ONE family summer vacation a year and make it as frugal as possible.
+We often rent a timeshare, which we have done in the past.
+In this way, we are able to stay in a 3 bedroom, 2 bath suite that includes 10 water park wristbands daily.

 Frugal tips to try this summer Wisconsin Dells waterpark with a large family

-Our suite had a kitchen so we brought our own food (I brought my huge portable slow cooker).
-The one we stayed at had an indoor dry play area with climbing tunnels and slides as well.
-When the younger children were tired, I stayed in the room with them and watched children's DVDs and played board games that the timeshare company offered on loan for free overnight, while the older kids enjoyed the big water-slides, playing pool on a pool table near the arcade, or walking around.
 We gave each child a little money for the arcade and if they wanted more, they had to use their own money that they had previously earned.
-Boarding the dogs was the most expensive part of the vacation because, even though we took the least expensive option available, we could not find an inexpensive way to care for three dogs.
+Boarding the dogs was an expensive part of the vacation because, even though we took the least expensive option available, we could not find an inexpensive way to care for three dogs.

 Frugal tips to try this summer large family at a waterpark in Wisconsin Dells

 There is a local antique store and trading post that we visited and gave the kids each a small amount of souvenir money.
-With all that we paid (including: gas, room, water park, dog boarding, food, souvenirs, arcade and one Dominoes pizza night), we were able to stay for less than $300 per night.
+With all that we paid (including: gas, room, water park, dog boarding, food, souvenirs, arcade and one Dominoes pizza night), in 2019 we were able to stay for less than $300 per night.
+Nowadays, it is more like $450, but that's a great deal considering how much wristbands are for a waterpark without a place to stay!

 Watching the Thermostat